wojciech11/se_teaching_vm_images/README.md

 ## Motivation

-The VirtualBox provides a predictable development environment even if a university has Windows-based workstations.
+The VirtualBox provides a predictable development environment to run use [Ubuntu LTS](https://wiki.ubuntu.com/Releases) even if a university has Windows-based workstations.

 ## Software